OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-61-en.md

   - CHI Bridge: OpenNCB supports concurrency of more than 15 memory requests; under the OpenNCB + CMN600 framework, it supports up to 45 concurrent memory requests in a dual-core scenario

 - **RVA23 Profile**
- - Continuing to improve support for vector vstart, trigger, and the implementation of vector load & store first-only-first instructions, as well as fixing a number of bugs.
+ - Continuing to improve support for vector vstart, trigger, and the implementation of vector load & store fault-only-first instructions, as well as fixing a number of bugs.
 These have been merged into master ([#3690](https://github.com/OpenXiangShan/XiangShan/pull/3690))

 - **Bug fixes**
   - Fix handling logic of guest page fault on prefetch requests, and situations when redirect after gpf ([#3697](https://github.com/OpenXiangShan/XiangShan/pull/3697)).